LilitMkrtchyan/spring-rest-tests/README.md

 ## <a name="eval"></a>Evaluation
 ### <a name="criterias"></a>Criterias

-The aim of this evaluation is to check if you have the basic competences to integrate a Worldline FPL Digital Banking development team.
+The aim of this evaluation is to check if you have the basic competences to integrate a development team.
 To verify these competences, we will analyze the following elements:

 * Your developments
 * Your analysis